-For the Council on Australia Latin America Relations, the delegate is First Assistant Secretary, Europe and Latin America Division, or his/her delegate within the Department of Foreign Affairs and Trade.
+For COALAR, the delegate is First Assistant Secretary, Europe and Latin America Division, or their delegate within the Department of Foreign Affairs and Trade.

 The delegate's decision is final in all matters, including:

 - the approval of the grant - the grant funding amount to be awarded.